lblod/odrl-parser-service/README.md

 This service is currently under development, this README will be extended along the way.

+## API
+### `GET /load-policy`
+Insert the triples for the ODRL policy defined in `config/config.nt` into the backend's triplestore.

+### `GET /generate-config[?policy-name=NAME]`
+Generate the sparql-parser configuration for a stored ODRL policy `NAME`.
+Here `NAME` should be the last past of the URI of a `odrl:Set` resource.
+If no policy name is provided the service will generate a configuration for each `odrl:Set` resource it finds in the database.

+Any generated configuration files are written to the mounted volume.
+As filenames the last part of the resource's URI is used, same value as one would provide as `NAME` argument.

 ## Local development
 In contrast to most other mu-services this service is not developed based on a template, since there is currently no common lisp template available.
 Consequently, developing this service currently requires a bit more setup than usual.
 Currently, the major differences are: